ushahidi/minisite/README.md

 # Contributing

 This is very much a fast changing project, as we're heavily iterating on everything.
 In practice that means that structure may still change a lot, and conflicts will arise very often :)

 All suggestions and pull requests welcome.
 We ask that you follow and abide by our code of conduct at all times, which you can find at https://docs.ushahidi.com/platform-developer-documentation/code-of-conduct

+# Browser tests (dusk)
+## Adding classes for testing
+- if you need to add a class or data attribute for testing purposes, by all means add one.
+Just make sure you prefix it with fn.
+Example fn-my-div rather than my-div.

 # Security
 Please email security@ushahidi.com for any security issues and reports.